Medicinal Garden

 Target system: Integumentary System, Digestive System, Circulatory System

 Use: Chives have anti-inflammatory properties that aid in wounds, sunburns, and sore throats.
-It is also known to detox blood, lower blood pressure and glucose levels, helps with diabetes and cholesterol, and improves digestion.
+It is also known to detox blood, lower blood pressure and glucose levels, helping with diabetes and cholesterol, and improving digestion.

 Preparation: Medicinal Parts- aerial parts.
 Either eaten in culinary dishes, dried or fresh, or made in poultice.
-Can also be macerated and placed topically.
+It can also be macerated and placed topically.

 Comfrey